 2. ANZSCO is not related to the nominated ANZSCO.

-The responsibilities stated have been assessed as not being associated with the defined occupation based on the facts provided in the paperwork.
+Based on the facts provided in the paperwork, the responsibilities stated have been assessed as not being associated with the defined occupation.

 3. Insufficient documentation leads to failed assessment.

-If documentation given does not satisfy the requirements of the Skills Assessment Guidelines or is insufficient to meet the assessment criteria, it will be termed as not assessed.
+If the documentation does not satisfy the requirements of the Skills Assessment Guidelines or is insufficient to meet the assessment criteria, it will be termed as not assessed.

-4. Lack of detail causes the work episode not evaluable.
+4. Lack of detail causes the work episode not to be evaluable.

-The material given does not include enough information for us to make an evaluation.
+The material does not include enough information for ACS to evaluate.

 5. Questions Regarding Result Letters

 Suppose you need a well-written employment reference letter for the ACS RPL report.
-In that case, CDR Writers Australia offers a platform where you can receive the best RPL report writing services as well as reference samples for your guidance.
+In that case, CDR Writers Australia offers a platform where you can receive the best RPL report writing services and reference samples for your guidance.
 We’ve highlighted key areas for writing your ACS employment reference letter below.

 The key to success is to create unique, plagiarism-free material.
-Make certain that you write about actual job experiences and do not attempt to deceive ACS.
+Ensure you write about job experiences and do not attempt to deceive ACS.
 Furthermore, do not use content from online examples.
-According to the ANZSCO code, any work experience you provide must be professional and relevant to the selected occupation.
+According to the ANZSCO code, your work experience must be professional and relevant to the selected occupation.